-Julio is an ATPCA Master Professional Level 3 qualified tennis coach and a former tour player.
+Julio is one of a few Master Qualified Professional Level 3 tennis coaches and a former tour player.
 He is highly appraised as a Presenter by Tennis Australia and became President of the Australian Tennis Professional Coaches Association back in 2009.
 Julio has founded and successfully run many tennis business and coaching ventures, working with advanced and elite students.

 As a specialist in the training and assessment of tennis coaches, his passion is found in coach education.
-Julio is the acting state ATPCA Presenter for NSW, and continues to act as the primary co-ordinator of the annual Master Pro Level 3 training course.
-Julio’s dedication, hard work and passion for tennis have encouraged hundreds of coaches to commence their own full time coaching business and many to become qualified as part time coaches.
+Julio is ATPCA’s National Presenter and President, and heads up ATPCA’s annual Master Pro Level 3 training course.
+Julio’s dedication, hard work and passion for tennis have encouraged thousands of coaches to commence their own full time coaching business and many to become qualified as part time coaches.

 Bob is the Vice President of the ATPCA, and holds its elite Master Professional Level 3 Coach qualification.
 As a former tennis professional, he represented Australia in the Davis Cup many times and was ranked 16th in the world in the early 1970s.
 After retirement from professional playing, Bob was appointed as the Australian Davis Cup Selector, National Selector and State Coach for NSW.

 Bob has made many contributions to community and Government organisations.
 In 2000 he was awarded the National Sports Medal and in 2001 he was recognised as an international volunteer.
 In 2005 Bob was honoured for his services to the Davis Cup.
 He held the lease at Giltinan’s Tennis Centre in North Manly (Sydney) for many years.
 Bob is currently an active Warringah Shire Councillor.